nathanawmk/eleanor/README.md

 For the whole 10 months (40 weeks + 6), after all the Prof. Biswas visits, scans and prayers,

-it culminated to your grand entry.
+it culminated in your grand entry.

 Into a perplexing time of human history you were born into.